makson96/Recultis/index.md

 ## [](#header-2)More to come...

-There is plenty of games, with open source engines, which Recultis will implement in near future.
+There are plenty of games, with open source engines, which Recultis will implement in near future.
 If your favorite game is still missing, please let us know.

 ![](https://github.com/makson96/Recultis/raw/master/assets/icon.png)